ABOUT US

 “GREENERY IS THE EVIDENCE OF GOD”!!!

-My best-attracted animal is and still my favorite is the one and only “The Elephant”!
+That said, My most favorite is the one and only gentle giant that is called “The Elephant”!

 Sandy.

-Quote: "If you think about all the gains our society has made, from independence to now, it wasn't government.
-It was activism".
+"If you think about all the gains our society has made, from independence to now, it wasn't government.
+It was activism.

 Unquote: